 Data Flow Diagram

-The ideal tool for presenting the process of flowing of information through an information system is the Data Flow Diagram.
+The ideal tool for presenting the process of flowing information through an information system is the Data Flow Diagram.
 Apart from the flow, the data flow diagram also specifies what kind of information is run through a particular system.

 Practical Uses of Flowcharts